Poll Details The Very Different Views Of Black And White Americans On Race And Police

 The survey also found a big gender gap on the threat of white supremacy.
 Americans are split on whether it represents the "most lethal terrorist threat to the homeland today," as President Biden said recently.
 The majority of women said it is; the majority of men said it isn't.

-The findings underscore the often-sharp differences Americans have when it comes to race, discrimination and policing ahead of the one-year anniversary of Floyd's death, and as Biden and allies make a push on Capitol Hill for policing reform.
+The findings underscore the often-sharp differences Americans have when it comes to race, discrimination and policing ahead of the first anniversary of Floyd's death and as Biden and allies make a push on Capitol Hill for policing reform.

 But the pollsters also found some room for optimism in the results: The percentage of Americans saying race relations are worse than they were a year ago has declined; most Americans believe police use-of-force guidelines should be reformed; and a majority thinks race relations will be better for future generations, with younger people being among the most likely to say so.